 A water-base drilling fluid is one that has water as its continuous or liquid phase.
-The types of drilling fluids are briefly described in the following sections.
+The types of drilling fluids are briefly described in the following lines.

 Spud Muds These muds are prepared with available water and appropriate concentrations of bentonite and/or premium commercial clays.
 They are generally untreated chemically, although lime, cement, or caustic soda is occasionally added to increase viscosity and give the mud a fluff to seal possible lost return zones in unconsolidated upper hole surface formations.